Sara Winter: Anti-abortion activism

 In April 2019, she was appointed national coordinator of maternity policies at the Ministry of Women, Family and Human Rights, under the administration of Minister Damares Alves, asking for resignation in November of the same year.

 In 2020, her trajectory became a documentary: A Vida de Sara produced by Matheus Bazzo and directed by Julia Sondermann.
 In this film, of marked conservative nature, it is possible to see Winter's metamorphosis until she becomes one of the heroines of the Brazilian extreme right.
 In April of the same year, during the COVID-19 pandemic, Winter returned to the news by promoting the creation of a paramilitary group, called "Os 300 do Brasil", which defends the policies of President Jair Bolsonaro.
 This group presents itself as a kind of Bolsonaro's praetorian guard, camped in the Praça dos Três Poderes and willing to "Ukrainize Brazil", that is, to promote a civil war, similar to the one that has faced Ukraine since 2014.
 Because of that, Winter was expelled from Democrats (DEM) in May 2020.

 On May 27, 2020, Sara Winter was the target of a search and seizure mandate from the Federal Police in the operation that investigates the Fake News inquiry, a millionaire scheme involving businessmen and bloggers to spread false news and create and maintain false profiles (robots / bots).
 After having her cell phone and computer seized, Sara recorded a video with threats and curses to STF minister Alexandre de Moraes, who had authorized the operation.
 The minister forwarded the video to the PGR.

 In June 2020, she was arrested in connection with an investigation into anti-democratic rallies.
 Her brother said that he was happy she had been arrested, describing her as "a totally out-of-control person".

 In August 2020, Winter leaked confidential information of a 10-year-old rape victim in order to prevent abortion.
 Brazil allows the intervention of pregnancy in certain cases, such as foetal anencephaly, rape and when the mother's health is at risk.
 Protestors gathered outside the hospital despite the victim obtaining legal permission for the procedure.
 This resulted in the victim having to be smuggled into the hospital.

 Criticism

 National and international feminist groups harshly criticized Winter's positions at the head of the group, considering that Sara does not know feminism in depth and defends contradictory flags or that do not make sense for the Brazilian reality.
 The Ukrainian organization Femen went so far as to say that the Brazilian "did not respect the group's ideology" and also accused her of lying and "doing dishonest things", such as not carrying out actions for which she received money from Europe.
 She also presents herself as a "defender of life".
-However, she also defends the liberation of weapons for the entire population and made several publications on her social networks bearing weapons and preaching their use against political rivals.
+In addition, she also defends the liberation of weapons for the entire population and made several publications on her social networks bearing weapons and preaching their use against political rivals.